lmxDestined/lmxDestined.github.io/_pages/about.md

 - Rethinking Wind Power: A Multi-disciplinary Investigation into Novel Wind Turbine Design from Technological, Economic, and Social Perspectives. *UK, Strathwide Research Fund, 5 K£*
 - Digital twin-enhanced O&M in Offshore Renewable Energy. *UK, EPSRC Supergen Offshore Renewable Energy Hub, 5 K£*
 - Optimization of Maintenance Strategies for Offshore Wind Farms by using Digital Twin Technology. *Japan, The Japan Society for the Promotion of Science (JSPS), 23 M¥ (JPY)*
-- KAKENHI Grants-in-Aid for Scientific Research. *Japan, The Japan Society for the Promotion of Science (JSPS), 1.6 M M¥ (JPY)*
+- KAKENHI Grants-in-Aid for Scientific Research. *Japan, The Japan Society for the Promotion of Science (JSPS), 1.6 M¥ (JPY)*

 ## Researcher Co-investigator
 - Holi-DOCTOR: Holistic framework for DiagnOstiCs and moniTORing of wind turbine blades. *The Netherlands, NWO-KIC, 1.53 M€*